sbonnard/rolist-mingle/README.md

 # Rolist-Mingle
 ## Don't Roll Single
 A web app to mingle with other rolists and play more often.
-This is my main project for now.
-I had the idea of a social media during my dev studies in Creative Tech School at Hérouville Saint Clair.
+I had the idea of a social media back then during my dev studies.
+Furthermore, I would want it to be a RPG companion to help players all over the world too roll & role.
 I want to deal with accessibilty issues on the whole project so it respects the POUR principles : Perceivable, Operable, Understandable, Robust.

-I want to go on this project after my school year is over and I hope you will enjoy my work here !
+## Actual Features
+    - Create a profile :
+        - Personnal profile picture
+        - Give your RPG/type of universe best of
+        - Choose a profile type

+    - Dice launcher from dice 4 to dice 100.
+    - Hit location dice.
+    - Create a character
+    - Personnal profile :
+        - Change password
+        - Change bio
+        - Add universes to your preferences

 # LAMP ENVIRONMENT